 "Driver," he called out, his voice a combination of whiskey, honey, and thick black cigars.
 "Where exactly you headed?"

 "Hollow Creek," Crowe responded nervously.

 Jake raised his eyebrows and stared across the carriage at his companion.
-Maura knew it was presumptuous to make assumptions about a stranger, but it seemed to her that Jake's gaze carried a streak of longing or nostalgia.
+Maura knew it was presumptuous to make assumptions about a stranger, but it seemed to her that Jake's gaze carried a streak of longing.
 "Hollow Creek?" he said in that rich voice which sent a shiver down Maura's spine.
 "Gosh almighty, how long's it been since we stopped by there?"

 "Five, six years?" the other guessed.

 For a few moments, Jake just sat there, idly stroking his horse's mane.
 It could have been that he was doing some serious pondering, but Maura was just as willing to believe that he was trying to instill even more anxiety in her and Crowe.
 Finally, Jake nodded over at his partner and said, "Get up on top of there with our driver."
 Addressing Crowe, he said, "You sir are going to have the privilege of escorting Jake Wyatt to Hollow Creek."
 He winked at Maura.
 "I'll join the lady down here."